NZCCP Conference 2025

 Back to top

-· Posters: these will be available for viewing by attendees throughout the conference.
+· These will be available for viewing by attendees throughout the conference.

 · Posters should be approximately 115cm wide and 85cm high.

-Deadline for Abstract Submission: extended to 8 June 2025
+Deadline for Submission: extended to 21 July 2025

 Please include the following information: